kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   }
 };
 {% endprism %}
-We've removed one line of called since we're now using a callback function, which also makes our code slightly faster.
+`getArticleInfo.onreadystatechange` now runs the function immediately instead of going out and looking for it in our code, which makes the code run  slightly faster.
 <a name="logical-and-error"></a>
 <h4 class="h4-guide">Using "&&" generates an error</h4>
-Developers like to use the [logical AND operator (&&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29 "Read about the logical AND operator on MDN") to simultaneously check the value of both the `readyState` and `status` (<a href="/samples/ajax-tutorial-samples/sample07/" target="blank">view the example</a>):
+Developers like to use the [logical AND operator (&&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29 "Read about the logical AND operator on MDN") to simultaneously check the value of both `readyState` and `status` (<a href="/samples/ajax-tutorial-samples/sample07/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample07/scripts.js
 // Update the getArticleInfo.onreadystatechange callback function only ...
 getArticleInfo.onreadystatechange = function() {
   var text = document.getElementById("textTarget");
-  if (getArticleInfo.readyState === 4 && getArticleInfo.status === 200) {
+  if (getArticleInfo.readyState) === 4 && (getArticleInfo.status === 200) {
       text.innerHTML = getArticleInfo.responseText;
   } else {
     console.log("There was a problem with the request.");